-- Conceptual Site Development Plan (Utilize DCA Cover Sheet Template). - Site map and color photos.
+- Conceptual Site Development Plan (Utilize DCA Cover Sheet Template).

-XV.
+- Location/vicinity map.

+- Site map and color photos.

+- Aerial photos of proposed site.

+XVI.XV.
 BUILDING SUSTAINABILITY

 A. Sustainability Standards

 All completed properties must achieve a minimum standard for energy efficiency and sustainable building practices.
 At minimum, all dwelling units at all projects must comply with the requirements in this section.